 Today every industry that has made it big seems to head into educating masses to follow their lead.
-While for some it’s about adding another feather in the cap, others treat it as money making spin off.
+While for some, it’s about adding another feather in the cap, others treat it as a money-making spin-off.
 After auctioning for a week’s internship with Vogue, luxury brands are looking at providing more long term training options to young students.
-After Harrods, who already have launched an under-graduates degree course via the Anglia Ruskin University, it’s the turn for luxury brand Gucci to tread the path.
-This autumn, the luxury giants will launch a master’s degree in luxury retail management at the International University of Monaco.
+After Harrods, who already has launched an under-graduates degree course via the Anglia Ruskin University, it’s the luxury brand Gucci’s turn to tread the path.
+This autumn, the luxury giants will launch a master’s degree in luxury retail management at Monaco’s International University.

-Open to 35 students at once, the syllabus which has been developed with help from brands like Gucci and Ralph Lauren would include running boutiques and sales teams for high-end luxury items like shoes, jewelry, watches, cars and yachts.
+Open to 35 students at once, the syllabus, which has been developed with help from brands like Gucci and Ralph Lauren, would include running boutiques and sales teams for high-end luxury items like shoes, jewelry, watches, cars yachts.
 And the degree also comes with a “seven-month immersion internship” in a luxury boutique.